Habloville: Geography

 The commune is made up of the following collection of villages and hamlets, Habloville, Launay Percot, Bissey and Noirville.

+Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fields and horse stud farms.

+Habloville along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-The source of the River La Baize is located at the Villages Lavoir opposite the church.
+The source of the river Baize is located at the village lavoir opposite the church.

+Habloville benefits from an oceanic climate on the Köppen climate classification with mild winters and temperate summers.

+Land distribution

+According to the 2018 CORINE Land Cover assessment the vast majority of the land in the commune, 64% (745 ha) is Arable land.
+The rest of the land is Meadows at 29%, 0.33% of land to Artificial Green spaces and 87 ha or 7% is classed as Heterogeneous agricultural land.

 History

 Neolithic period

 Habloville contains evidence of Neolithic presence in the area with a dolmen or stone table measuring 3.25 meters by 2.95 meters called the Dolmen des Bignes.

-The Dolmen is situated just North of another Neolithic site, this time a Tumulus, in Habloville called the Tumulus des Hogues which was listed as a historical monument in 1968.
+The Dolmen is situated just North of another Neolithic site, this time a set of Tumulus, in Habloville called the Tumulus des Hogues which was listed as a historical monument in 1968.

 Roman

 The village Ablo-Villa, literally the domain of Hablon, was probably born in the Gallo-Roman era.
 Venus was worshiped near the Pirouet spring where two Tanagra figurines were found, and now stored in the National Archaeological Museum of France in Saint-Germain-en-Laye.

 Middle Ages

+The 11th Century saw a primitive church in the same spot as the current church, with text dated 1053 bearing the signature of William the Conqueror and Queen Mathilde was ceded by the lords of Bellême and given to the Abbey of Saint Julien in Tours.
+The Church was reconstructed in the 13th century with two chapels, Saint-Michel and Saint-Jacques, being built in the 15th Century.